-If you have diabetes, we have affordable life insurance available for you.
+If you have a high-risk condition such as diabetes, we have affordable life insurance available for you.

 How Does Diabetes Affect Life Insurance?